dmeehan1968/Composition/README.md

 This is an experiment in using Composition rather than Inheritance to construct a unit.

-The units to be created as an array collection in both immutable and mutable forms.
+The units to be created are an array collection in both immutable and mutable forms.

 It is constructed from the following components.